 Risk Factors for Suicide

 Suicidal risk is especially high among people with substance abuse problems.
 Individuals with alcohol dependence are at 10 times greater risk for suicide than the general population (Wilcox, Conner, & Caine, 2004).
 The risk of suicidal behavior is especially high among those who have made a prior suicide attempt.
 Among those who attempt suicide, 16% make another attempt within a year and over 21% make another attempt within four years (Owens, Horrocks, & House, 2002).
 Suicidal individuals may be at high risk for terminating their life if they have a lethal means in which to act, such as a firearm in the home (Brent & Bridge, 2003).
 Withdrawal from social relationships, feeling as though one is a burden to others, and engaging in reckless and risk-taking behaviors may be precursors to suicidal behavior (Berman, 2009).
 A sense of entrapment or feeling unable to escape one’s miserable feelings or external circumstances (e.g., an abusive relationship with no perceived way out) predicts suicidal behavior (O’Connor, Smyth, Ferguson, Ryan, & Williams, 2013).
 Tragically, reports of suicides among adolescents following instances of cyberbullying have emerged in recent years.
-In one widely-publicized case a few years ago, Phoebe Prince, a 15-year-old Massachusetts high school student, committed suicide following incessant harassment and taunting from her classmates via texting and Facebook (McCabe, 2010).
+In one widely publicized case, Phoebe Prince, a 15-year-old high school student in Massachusetts, committed suicide following incessant harassment and taunting from her classmates via texting and Facebook (McCabe, 2010).